cosmos/ledger-cosmos/README.md

 Continuous integration generates a demo.zip.
 This includes firmware plus a shell script that installs the firmware.

 **WARNING**: Again!
-Remember to use this ONLY in a ledger without fund and only for test purposes.
+Remember to use this ONLY in a ledger without funds and only for testing purposes.

 # More info